smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/02-Docker-image/README.md

 └── setup.py
 ```

+Now, let's fill the content of the `Dockerfile` in order to create a recipe that will allow us to **build** our **Docker image** 👌

+The most common instructions that we will meet in a `Dockerfile` are the following:
+- `FROM`: select a base image for our image (the environment in which we will run our code), this is usually the first instruction
+- `COPY`: copy files and directories inside of our image (our package and the associated files for example)
+- `RUN`: execute a command **inside** of the image being built (for example, install the package dependencies)
+- `CMD`: execute the **main** command that will be executed when we run our **Docker image**.
+There can be only one `CMD` instruction inside of a `Dockerfile`.
+It is usually the last instruction

-### FROM directive
+### FROM instruction

-First, let's select the first layer on top of which we will build our prediction API image.
+First, let's select the first layer on top of which we will build our **Prediction API** image.

 Search for a base image in [Docker Hub](https://hub.docker.com/) which would contain a suitable version of python.

 👉 [List of Docker Hub available python images](https://hub.docker.com/_/python)

-Use the base image in order to create the `Dockerfile`.
+Use the name of the base image in order to create the `FROM` instruction which will be the first instruction of our `Dockerfile`.

 We have built a `Dockerfile` able to create an image based on a Linux distribution and that is able to run python code.

-### COPY directives
+### COPY instructions

-We want to add our code to the image, so that the image can run the code.
+Second, we want to add our code to the image, so that the image can run our package.

-Let's add instructions to tell docker to copy in the image:
+Let's add `COPY` instructions in order to tell docker to copy in the image:
 - the trained model
 - the code of the project which is required in order to load the model
 - the code of our API